Krishna-B-N/RDshell/README.md

 ##  File Transfer Module

-> This module allows you to transfer files from the victim system to your attacker-controlled FTP server using PowerShell.
+> This module allows you to transfer files from and to the victim.

 ###  Prerequisite

-* Start a local HTTP server on the attacker machine in the folder where `Transfer.ps1` is located:
+* Start a local HTTP server on the attacker machine `File_Transfer`(ClonedRepo) folder:

 ```bash
 python3 -m http.server 8000